JarkkoKaa/weather-app/README.md

 # saatutkaapp

 Project uses Open Weather Maps API.
 URIs and API Key will be stored in .env file.

-.env file must be created in the projects root folder with this structure:
+To use API: Create .env file on the root of project with this structure:

 ```
 VUE_APP_APIKEY={ Insert your API key here }